byuflowlab/FLOWUnsteady/docs/src/how-to-guide/define-complex-wings.md

 !!! note "Chord Alignment"

     The user can choose where to align the chords.
 A value of 0.0 aligns along the leading edge, while a value of 1.0 aligns along the trailing edge.
 Values between 0.0 and 1.0 will align along that ratio of the chord lengths.
-For example, if you wanted to align the wing along the quarter-chord postition, you would set ```cordalign = 0.25```
+For example, if you wanted to align the wing along the quarter-chord postition, you would set ```chordalign = 0.25```

 Now our verticle stabilizer is defined, but it's not really verticle yet, and it is positioned at the default location, where our main wing is as well.
 To make it a verticle stabilizer, we'll need to rotate and translate it.
 To do so, we need to define an origin and coordinate system for the verticle stabilizer wing object.